studsio/core/doc/Led.md

 [trigger]: ../api/studs/Led.html#trigger

 A trigger is a kernel based source of LED events.
-Examples for the `bbb` are `heartbeat`, `mmc0`, `cpu0`.
+Examples for the `bb` are `heartbeat`, `mmc0`, `cpu0`.
 Consult your platform for available triggers and see the [Linux documentation][linux] for low level details.